RSIGuard RSIGuard

 If you use a computer, you are at risk and need to understand that denial will not protect you!
 Consider this experiment.
 Tell an asymptomatic person about a new ergonomic "solution," and they're likely to tell you that they know someone who could "really use something like that."
 It's rare for the person who is pain-free to think that they need to examine their own ergonomic situation or that they might be injuring themselves.
 But millions of people are well on their way to symptomatic injuries and simply aren't aware of it yet.
 These people are prime candidates for ergonomic improvements, but without awareness, are unlikely to take preventative steps.

 While 'RSIGuard' alone can't insure you won't get RSI, it can help.
-RSIGuard helps reduce your strain at the computer (with AutoClick), gives you meaningful breaks that are tailored not only to your physical health, but also to your willpower (with BreakTimer), keeps you conscious of your behavior (with ForgetMeNots), and keeps track of your progress (with DataLogger and the companion program RSIGuard Reports).
+RSIGuard helps reduce your strain at the computer (with AutoClick), gives you meaningful breaks that are tailored not only to your physical health, but also to your willpower (with BreakTimer), keeps you conscious of your behavior (with ForgetMeNots), and keeps track of your progress (with DataLogger and the companion program UserInsight).

 Most people, especially those without symptoms, have a hard time disciplining themselves to change their patterns.
 RSIGuard was designed with this in mind.
 It was created with feedback from real people who use it, and thus each feature has been carefully crafted to help you overcome the behavior challenge and stay healthy.